mikepenelopescafe/penelopes-venue/src/content/service-areas/wheat-ridge.md

 - **Catering support** with trusted local options.
 - **A team that listens** so the night stays true to you.

-## Getting Here from Lakewood
+## Getting Here from Wheat Ridge

 Just a short, simple drive with straightforward routes like US-6 and Federal Boulevard—no downtown maze.
 There's convenient on-site parking for you and your guests.

-## What Lakewood Clients Say
+## What Wheat Ridge Clients Say

 "Moody, beautiful, and easy.
-Our guests loved the vibe and how simple everything felt." – Lakewood couple
+Our guests loved the vibe and how simple everything felt." – Wheat Ridge couple

 "Professional without being rigid.
-Our offsite looked on-brand and ran on time." – Lakewood business lead
+Our offsite looked on-brand and ran on time." – Wheat Ridge business lead

 ## Ready to See It?